dpolansky/go-poet/README.md

 file := poet.NewFileSpec("main")
 ```

-Files contain CodeBlocks which can be global variables, functions, structs, interfaces.
-Go-poet will handle any imports for you via TypeReferences.
+Files contain CodeBlocks which can be global variables, functions, structs, interfaces. go-poet will handle any imports for you via TypeReferences.
 The types that you create or reference can be used in code via Templates.

 ## Code Blocks